An impressive fortified Byzantine monastery, built over a Late Roman fortress.

 A west-east road, connecting Deir-Ballut and el Kefr (ed Dik), passed at the southern foothills of Deir Samaan.
 This road was a section of the Roman road from Afeq (Antipatris) to Shechem (Nablus).

-The Peutinger Map (Tabula Peutingeriana) is a medieval map which was based on a 4th C Roman military road map.
+The Peutinger Map (Tabula Peutingeriana) is a medieval map which was based on a 4th century Roman military road map.
 It is oriented west-east.

 In ancient times two major roads passed near the site.
 These routes passed through Shechem (Neapolis, seen here in the center as a double-house icon) and connected –